timklapdor/csulx/_strategies/Multimodal-Presence.md

 - Discussion forum
 - Announcements
 - Online meetings in Adobe Connect
-- Blogs and Journals - CSU Thinkspace
+- Blogs and Journals - CSU ThinkSpace
 - Recorded lectures

 External tools, including but not limited to: